-- Pick the right spot.
+Pick the right spot.
 If you do not have a stall that you can use for goat kidding, choose an area that is away from the herd and secluded enough that the doe will feel safe and secure.

-- Put in fresh clean bedding.
-I like to use wood chips and a layer of hay.
-I have tried sawdust but it just doesn’t keep things clean as the wood chips do.
-Hay helps to keep the babies warm until they are cleaned off and able to nurse.
+Put in fresh clean bedding.
+I like to use wood chips along with a healthy layer of hay.
+I have tried sawdust but it just doesn’t keep things quite as clean as the wood chips do.
+Hay helps to keep the babies warm by providing a barrier between their little wet bodies and the cold ground.

-Make a game plan, set up a timeline, stock your supplies and set up a birthing pen for your goats and you should have healthy and happy kids in no time!
+Make a game plan, set up a timeline, stock your supplies, and set up a birthing pen for your goats and you should have healthy and happy kids in no time!